BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/15/index.md

 ---
 layout: lesson
-title: Lesson 15 &middot; Adding Min and Max Limits For All Motors For Arduino Wood Arm To Your Move Function
+title: Lesson 15 &middot; Incorporate Motor Limits To Your Move Function
-suggested_time: 30-60 minutes
+suggested_time: 45-60 minutes
 videos:
     - link: https://youtu.be/K0oMXIJTww4
       text: Adding Min and Max Limits For All Motors For Arduino Wood Arm To Your Move Function